Manuree/DuckxCopy/README.md

 # DuckxCopy
-Made by flet module on Python
+Built from the flet module on Python